Courtesy: Astrolab

 Unfinished (Hope)

-In December 2025, the Griffin Mission One Moon lander will launch from Kennedy Space Center’s Launch Complex 39A, the very ground from which Apollo astronauts once set forth on humanity’s first journeys to the Moon.
-This time it is a passage without return.
-The lander will carry a small rover to the Moon’s south pole, into craters locked in permanent shadow, places where sunlight has never touched and where ancient ice may still endure, waiting to open a new chapter of exploration.
+The lander will carry a small rover to the Moon’s south pole, descending near the craters locked in permanent shadow, places where sunlight has never reached and where ancient ice may still endure, waiting to reveal a new chapter of exploration.

 On the Moon, the film will forget the Earth.